top of page

 Biography

-Iris started to study piano with the local renowned piano educator Tina Lee when she was 6 years old, later with famous pianist, Senior RCM Examiner, and music professor David Vandereyk.
-She further continued to expand her musical studies with the cello in 2018 with local famous cello educator Kevin Wei and is now currently studying with president and CEO of VAM, Joseph Elworthy.
-With more time to advance her musical pursuit, Iris made great progress.
-She was the frequent prize winner in various piano and cello competitions and music festivals.
-In 2018, she participated in the Little Mozarts Competition and won 1st place and was invited to perform in the renowned Carnegie Hall.
-In 2019, she was recognized with the Canadian Young Artists Standards of Excellence Award by the Steinway Young Artist Program in Canada.
-In 2021, Iris participated in the Elite Young Artists Concert Series and the 8th GOCAA International Piano and Cello Competition (Preliminary), winning First Prize in Junior Division D and was invited to compete in the finals.
+Iris has been a frequent top-prize winner in various piano and cello competitions and music festivals.
+In 2018, she won first place in the Little Mozart Competition and was invited to perform at the renowned Carnegie Hall.
+In 2019, she received the Canadian Young Artists Standards of Excellence Award from the Steinway Young Artist Program in Canada.
+In 2021, she participated in the Elite Young Artists Concert Series and the 8th GOCAA International Piano and Cello Competition (Preliminary), winning first prize in the Junior Division D and receiving an invitation to the finals.

 bottom of page